-10.220 INDIVIDUAL'S PERFORMANCE RECORD - OCTOBER 15
+10.210 INDIVIDUAL'S PERFORMANCE RECORD - OCTOBER 15

 The documentation or evidence of performance required by the unit standards and applicable sections of this agreement, shall be prepared by every member of the bargaining unit in sequentially numbered pages which incorporate exhibits by reference and are signed on the last page by the person to be evaluated.
 Exceptions to this requirement are limited to those members of the bargaining unit who are in their first year of service at The University of Montana or who are on a terminal year contract.
 These individuals are not required to prepare nor submit an IPR.
-The individual shall submit the documentation to the chairperson of the Faculty Evaluation Committee (FEC) and the department chairperson by October 15.
+The individual shall submit the documentation to the chairperson of the Faculty Evaluation Committee (FEC) and the department chairperson or in those instances where there is no chairperson, to the dean by October 15.
 The performance period shall consist of one or more academic year(s) of record each running from the first day of the academic year and including Fall Semester, Spring Semester and applicable winter and summer term(s).
 The IPR for that period should document performance for the respective types of advancement as follows:

-- 1. Promotion to Associate Professor: All service in the current rank including prior service, if applicable, or the most recent seven (7) sequential years, whichever is less. - 2.
-Promotion to Full Professor: All service since documentation was prepared for the last promotion, or the most recent seven (7) years, whichever is less. - 3.
-Tenure: The entire probationary period including credited prior service. - 4.
-Merit: The time since the documentation was prepared for the last granted merit or promotion, or the most recent seven (7) sequential years, whichever is less. - 5.
-Outstanding Performance Award: The time since the documentation was prepared for the last granted award, or the most recent seven (7) sequential years, whichever is less. - 6.
+- 1. Promotions: All service in the current rank or since the documentation was prepared for the last promotion, or the most recent seven (7) sequential years. - 2.
+Tenure: The entire probationary period including credited prior service. - 3.
+Merit: The time since the documentation was prepared for the last granted merit or promotion, or the most recent seven (7) sequential years. - 4.
 Normal and Less-Than-Normal: The record of the previous year(s) as appropriate (see Section 10.340 for the evaluation schedule of tenured and tenure-track faculty).